FlexMeasures/flexmeasures/documentation/configuration.rst

 Token for accessing the DarkSky weather forecasting service.

 .. note:: DarkSky will be soon (Aug 1, 2021) become non-public, so thay are not giving out new tokens.
 We'll use another service soon, `see this issue <https://github.com/SeitaBV/flexmeasures/issues/3>`_.
 This is unfortunate.
-In the meantime, if you can't find anybody lending their token, you can add weather forecasts to the FlexMeasures db yourself.
+In the meantime, if you can't find anybody lending their token, you can add weather forecasts to the FlexMeasures database yourself.

 Default: ``None``